aptabase/aptabase-maui/README.md

 1. The SDK will automatically enhance the event with some useful information, like the OS, the app version, and other things.
 2. You're in control of what gets sent to Aptabase.
 This SDK does not automatically track any events, you need to call `TrackEvent` manually.
    - Because of this, it's generally recommended to at least track an event at startup
-3. The `TrackEvent` function is a non-blocking operation as it runs on the background.
+3. The `TrackEvent` function is a non-blocking operation as it runs in the background.
 4. Only strings and numbers values are allowed on custom properties